 When you receive health care services, a claim must be submitted to request payment for Covered Services.
 A claim must be submitted even if you have not yet met your Deductible.
 The Claims Administrator uses claims information to track dollar amounts that count toward your Deductible and Out-of-Pocket Maximum.

 When you see a Participating Provider, your provider submits the claim to the Claims Administrator.
-However, you may need to submit the claim to the Claims Administrator for the following services when received from a Non-Participating Provider:
+When you see a Non-Participating Provider, you must submit the claim to the Claims Administrator.